Asandandlela16/Data-science_Asanda_Ndlela/README.md

 GROUP BY Time_Spent_on_Site
 ORDER BY Time_Spent_on_Site DESC;
 ```
-Insights : An individual spending 5 minutes and buying maybe 8 products could be buying lights and cheap products like sweets , and an individual who spend more than 50 minutes and buy 1 product could be buying something more costly I would asssume.
+Insights : An individual spending 5 minutes and buying maybe 8 products could be buying lights and cheap products like sweets , and an individual who spend more than 50 minutes and buy 1 product could be buying something more costly I would assume.
--It seems like the more time the customers spend at the site , the more products they are likely to buy and more money to be spend.
+It seems like the more time the customers spend at the site , the more products they are likely to buy and more money to be spend.

 ##3.
 How does time spent on the website relate to products purchased and customer satisfaction?
 ```sql